BrainyV/discordjs-bot-template/README.md

 - To set up the bot, you need to get a bot token from [here](https://discord.com/developers/applications)

-- Create a json file named config.json then copy the content from config.json.example in this template.
+- Create a json file named config.json then copy the content from config.json.example.

 - Replace `BOT_TOKEN` with your bot's token.
 The same with `owner` and `developers`.
 - Now, everythings is ready.
 Run `npm install` to install all dependencies.